Adam Tambellini: Playing career

+After only one season with Ottawa, Tambellini signed with MODO Hockey.
+The following season, he signed with Rögle BK.

+After 4 years with Rögle BK, Tambellini signed a two-year contract with HC Davos.
+In July 2025, he signed an early two-year extension with Davos, lasting until the end of the 2027-28 season.

 International play

 Tambellini played for Team Canada at the 2022 Winter Olympics, scoring seven points in five games and leading Canada in scoring for the tournament.

 Personal

 Tambellini is the son of former Edmonton Oilers general manager, Steve Tambellini, and his older brother Jeff also played professionally in the NHL.
 His grandfather Addie Tambellini also played ice hockey.